Post 16 Provision

 Throughout each student’s post 16 experience staff will work with the student, their parents and carers and the local authority’s Connexions or Careers Service to support, guide and advise the student and their family about the range of post school provision.

-On leaving Applefields School, students transfer to York College and Askham Bryan – the local mainstream further education colleges - to access specialist further education courses for students with learning difficulties.
-In addition, where an offer of local further education college provision is not appropriate to meet a student’s needs a place may be available on a personalised learning and work experience programme or at an independent specialist further education college.
+On leaving Applefields School, students may transfer to York College and Askham Bryan College– the local mainstream further education colleges - to access specialist further education courses for students with learning difficulties.
+In addition, where an offer of local further education college provision is not appropriate to meet a student’s needs a place may be available on a personalised learning and work experience programme.
+We are currently developing oportunities for pupils to have mixed pathways - i.e personalised opportunities - work / school/ college in a regular week - or even offer students the oportunity to leave and begin an appropriate pathway earlier - preparing them for adult life, including work.